ORA Concept

 The methodology used to calculate and display the current real-time assurance level involves the following logical steps:

-display the current real-time status of the progress towards 'Ready to Operate' status. provide the ;
+4. Use the special algorithm unique to the ORA™ Solution) to drive the Assurance Level Indicator and display the current real-time Assurance status of the progress towards 'Ready to Operate' status. provide the ;

 This process occurs continuously, with all input to the system updated instantly, meaning all users can see the current status irrespective of their physical location (i.e. anywhere they can access the internet).